watoki/qrator/README.md

 ### Entity

 An entity is any class that represents a part of your system whose state you would like to manage.
-Its properties are derived from the instance variables and accessor methods and displayed whenever one or several entities is the result of an action.
+Its properties are derived from the instance variables, getter and setter methods, and displayed whenever one or several entities is the result of an action.

 ### Action